stavrosdidakis/WeatherDashboard/README.md

 # WeatherDashboard
- A weather dashboard in P5 tutorial
+ A weather dashboard in P5.js using the [OpenWeatherMap API](https://openweathermap.org/api)